 - Provides detailed reference points for more experienced practitioners.

-- Draws from the authors’ experience and practice in both mature and developing PPP markets to provide a perspective on practical application of the key underlying principles.
+- Draws from the authors’ experience and practice in PPP markets worldwide to provide a perspective on practical application of the key underlying principles.

-- Includes a comprehensive glossary of technical and financial terms used in the PPP sector.
+- Includes an extensive glossary of technical and financial terms used in the PPP sector.

 About the Authors